jat255/PackageMate/README.md

    developer kit signup page, but once you sign up, place the UPS "Access key" into `.env`

 Fedex:
- - Becuase of issues with the API, Fedex package status is obtained by scraping the public website (which is a little bit slower), so no API credentials are needed.
+ - Becuase of issues with the API (all my attempts resulted in the API returning outdated information), Fedex package status is obtained by scraping the public website (which is a little bit slower), so no API credentials are needed.
    [Playwright](https://github.com/microsoft/playwright) is used for the scraping.